co-cart/co-cart/README.md

 ### 📖 Documentation

 [View documentation for CoCart](https://docs.cocart.xyz/).
-Documentation currently only has examples for using with _cURL_.
 If you are interested to share how to use CoCart in other languages, please follow the [contributing guidelines in the documentation repository](https://github.com/co-cart/co-cart-docs/blob/master/CONTRIBUTING.md).

 #### 💽 Installation